apache/carbondata/docs/prestosql-guide.md

 ##### Configuring Carbondata in Presto
 1. Create a file named `carbondata.properties` in the `catalog` folder and set the required properties on all the nodes.
+2. As carbondata connector extends hive connector all the configurations(including S3) is same as hive connector.
+Just replace the connector name in hive configuration and copy same to carbondata.properties `connector.name = carbondata`

 ### Add Plugins

 1. Create a directory named `carbondata` in plugin directory of presto.
-2. Copy `carbondata` jars to `plugin/carbondata` directory on all nodes.
+2. Copy all the jars from ../integration/presto/target/carbondata-presto-X.Y.Z-SNAPSHOT to `plugin/carbondata` directory on all nodes.

 ### Start Presto Server on all nodes